MrinalJain17/mydia/README.md

 ### Required Libraries

-Install the following packages along with their dependencies:
+The following packages will be installed along with their dependencies.

 - [ffmpeg-python](https://github.com/kkroening/ffmpeg-python)
 - [Numpy](http://www.numpy.org/)